STA L81: Combination of thermogravimetry and differential scanning calorimetry

 New hardware features

-Enables forced flow through your TG or TG-DTA.
-Our system enables a forced flow through the sample, whereby up to 100 % of the reaction gas is supplied directly to the sample.
+Enables a forced gas flow through your TG or TG-DTA measurement.
+Up to 100 % of the reaction gas is selectively supplied to the sample.

-This novel method enables scalable measurements for the first time, allowing precise analysis under real conditions.
+This innovative method allows scalable measurements for the first time and therefore precise analysis under realistic conditions.

 Design improvements